Advanced Usage¶

 /classiq/config.ini

-, but using either command line arguments or environment variables, one can configure a different path. - classiq-skip-check-host - This flags disables the validation of the SDK's version.
-By default, the SDK checks that it's compatible with the backend version when the connection between them is established.
+, but you can configure a different path using either command line arguments or environment variables. - classiq-skip-check-host - This flag disables the validation of the SDK version.
+By default, the SDK checks that it is compatible with the backend version when the connection between them is established.
 If this flag is present, this check is suppressed.

-All of our python SDK functions have both a synchronous (sync) and asynchronous (async) versions.
+All the Python SDK functions have both synchronous (sync) and asynchronous (async) versions.

 The async versions are named function_async